 I believe that education plays a very important role in your professional career.
 To be good at anything you need to have very strong fundamentals, and your education gives you that.
-I did a lot of certifications during my post graduation that helped me out a lot in my career.
+I did a lot of certifications during my post-graduation which helped me out a lot in my career.

-One advice that I’d like to give to learners is that, don’t think twice about investing in growing your knowledge.
+One piece of advice that I’d like to give to learners is that, don’t think twice about investing in growing your knowledge.

 You need to spend a lot of time educating yourself, doing certifications, and developing new skills.